microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusinessAppointment.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphBookingAppointment1>: Represents a booked appointment of a service by a customer in a business.
+BODYPARAMETER <IMicrosoftGraphBookingAppointment>: Represents a booked appointment of a service by a customer in a business.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[AdditionalInformation <String>]`: Additional information that is sent to the customer when an appointment is confirmed.
   - `[CustomerEmailAddress <String>]`: The SMTP address of the bookingCustomer who is booking the appointment.
   - `[CustomerId <String>]`: The ID of the bookingCustomer for this appointment.
 If no ID is specified when an appointment is created, then a new bookingCustomer object is created.
 Once set, you should consider the customerId immutable.
-  - `[CustomerLocation <IMicrosoftGraphLocation1>]`: location
+  - `[CustomerLocation <IMicrosoftGraphLocation>]`: location
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Address <IMicrosoftGraphPhysicalAddress1>]`: physicalAddress
+    - `[Address <IMicrosoftGraphPhysicalAddress>]`: physicalAddress
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[City <String>]`: The city.
       - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.